Insect morphology: Head

 On the posterior aspect of the head are the occiput, postgena, occipital foramen, posterior tentorial pit, gula, postgenal bridge, hypostomal suture and bridge, and the mandibles, labium, and maxilla.
-The occipital suture is well founded in species of Orthoptera, but not so much in other orders.
-Where found, the occipital suture is the arched, horseshoe-shaped groove on the back of the head, ending at the posterior of each mandible.
+The occipital suture is well-founded in species of Orthoptera, but not so much in other orders.
+Where found, the occipital suture is the arched, horseshoe-shaped groove on the back of the head ending at the posterior of each mandible.
 The postoccipital suture is a landmark on the posterior surface of the head, and is typically near the occipital foremen.
 In pterygotes, the postocciput forms the extreme posterior, often U-shaped, which forms the rim of the head extending to the postoccipital suture.
 In pterygotes, such as those of Orthoptera, the occipital foramen and the mouth are not separated.
-The three types of occipital closures, or points under the occipital foramen that separate the two lower halves of the postgena, are: the hypostomal bridge, the postgenal bridge, and the gula.
+The three types of occipital closures, or points under the occipital foramen that separate the two lower halves of the postgena, are the hypostomal bridge, the postgenal bridge, and the gula.
 The hypostomal bridge is usually found in insects with hypognathous orientation.
 The postgenal bridge is found in the adults of species of higher Diptera and aculeate Hymenoptera, while the gula is found on some Coleoptera, Neuroptera, and Isoptera, which typically display prognathous-oriented mouthparts.

 Compound eyes and ocelli

-Most insects have one pair of large, prominent compound eyes composed of units called ommatidia (ommatidium, singular), possibly up to 30,000 in a single compound eye of, for example, large dragonflies.
-This type of eye gives less resolution than eyes found in vertebrates, but it gives acute perception of movement and usually possesses UV- and green sensitivity and may have additional sensitivity peaks in other regions of the visual spectrum.
-Often an ability to detect the E-vector of polarized light exists polarization of light.
+Most insects have one pair of large, prominent compound eyes composed of units called ommatidia (ommatidium, singular), up to 30,000 in a single compound eye of, for example, large dragonflies.
+This type of eye gives less resolution than eyes found in vertebrates, but it gives an acute perception of movement and usually possesses UV- and green sensitivity, and may have additional sensitivity peaks in other regions of the visual spectrum.
+Often an ability to detect the E-vector of polarized light exists in polarization of light.
 There can also be an additional two or three ocelli, which help detect low light or small changes in light intensity.
 The image perceived is a combination of inputs from the numerous ommatidia, located on a convex surface, thus pointing in slightly different directions.
-Compared with simple eyes, compound eyes possess very large view angles and better acuity than the insect's dorsal ocelli, but some stemmatal (= larval eyes), for example those of sawfly larvae (Tenthredinidae) with an acuity 4 degrees and very high polarization sensitivity, match the performance of compound eyes.
+Compared with simple eyes, compound eyes possess very large view angles and better acuity than the insect's dorsal ocelli, but some stemmatal (= larval eyes), for example, those of sawfly larvae (Tenthredinidae) with an acuity of 4 degrees and very high polarization sensitivity, match the performance of compound eyes.

 Because the individual lenses are so small, the effects of diffraction impose a limit on the possible resolution that can be obtained (assuming they do not function as phased arrays).
 This can only be countered by increasing lens size and number.
 To see with a resolution comparable to our simple eyes, humans would require compound eyes that would each reach the size of their heads.
 Compound eyes fall into two groups: apposition eyes, which form multiple inverted images, and superposition eyes, which form a single erect image.
-Compound eyes grow at their margins by the addition of new ommatidia.
+Compound eyes grow at their margins with the addition of new ommatidia.